 Click on the link below to explore our blog with lots of pictures and experience the trek for yourself: Choquequirao Trek!

-At 5am we pick you up at your hotel, and take you in our private van to Capuliyoc (2,850m/9,407ft), a 4 hour drive.
+At 4:30H we pick you up at your hotel, and take you in our private van to Capuliyoc (2,850m/9,407ft), a 4 hours drive.
 Along the way there are spectacular views of villages, valleys and snow-capped mountains.
-Once we arrive at Cachora we meet our horsemen and pack all our equipment onto the horses.
-After enjoying a boxed breakfast we start walking to Capuliyoc until lunch time.
+Once we arrive at Capuliyoc we meet our horsemen and pack all our equipment onto the horses.
+After enjoying a boxed breakfast we start walking down to Chikiska until lunch time.
 There we enjoy great views of Apurimac Canyon, snow-capped mountains such a Padreyoc (5,571m/18,387ft) and the location of Choquequirao.
-After lunch we descend for two hours to our first campsite at Chiquisca (1,900m/6,270ft), where we spend the night.
+After lunch we descend for two hours to the Playa Rosalinas, then we hike up again for 2 more hours, arriving to Santa Rosa where we will spend the night.

-After an early breakfast we will continue to explore some of the stunning sections of Choquequirao ruins and then we head back towards the rural community of Maranpata for lunch.
-Afterwards we descend to the magnificent Apurimac River (1,550m/5,117ft) which takes about 3 hours; finally we walk up a moderate hill for one hour to our third evening’s campsite at Chiquisca (1,990m/6,270ft)
+After an early breakfast we descend to the magnificent Apurimac River (1,550m/5,117ft) which takes about 3 hours, then finally we walk up a moderate hill for 2 hours to our third evening’s campsite at Chiquisca (1,990m/6,270ft)

 After a delicious breakfast, we walk up a moderate hill towards the Capuliyoc pass.
 Once there we enjoy the spectacular views of the surrounding mountains and the Apurimac Canyon.
-Then we walk for two more hours towards Cachora (2,850m/9,407ft) for lunch.
-Afterwards we take our private transport to the archeological site of Saywite with lots of time to explore.
+Then we take our private van to the archeological site of Saywite with lots of time to explore.
 Finally our private transport will bring us back to your hotel in Cusco, arriving in the evening at around 8pm.

 The Choquequirao Trek 4 days is available on any date that is best for you as long as we have a minimum of 2 hikers.